When a Combat

 order (highest to lowest), combatants who started the battle aware of their opponents each take a standard or Move Action

-during the surprise round.
-You can also take free actions during the surprise round.
-If no one or everyone is surprised, no surprise round occurs.Unaware Combatants
+round.
+You can also take free actions during the Surprise

 because they have not acted yet, so they lose any Dexterity